lok-i/Flappy_Mokilo/README.md

 # Flappy_Mokilo
 -a custom version of the famous Flappy Bird game,developed Turbo C++ compatible with the ancient graphics available.
 ## Introduction:
-The age of computers graphics owes its humble origin to the period of games in platforms Atari,Nintento,Commadore,etc.One of the modern day games that proves to be a "finger addiction" and a famous benchmark for AI agents, is the Flappy Bird.This project is an attempt to recreate a age old version of this game, with additional features like Leaderboard,User database,a introduction movie,etc.Sit back and enjoy the game "Flappy Mokilo", where you manoeuvre and expolore the world of Aviana as Mokilo,herself.And finally why you ask ? well its tons of fun !! :-)
+The age of computers graphics owes its humble origin to the period of games in platforms Atari,Nintento,Commadore,etc.One of the modern day games that proves to be a "finger addiction" and a famous benchmark for AI agents, is the Flappy Bird.This project is an attempt to recreate an age old version of this game, with additional features like Leaderboard,User database,a introduction movie,etc.Sit back and enjoy the game "Flappy Mokilo", where you manoeuvre and expolore the world of Aviana as Mokilo,herself.And finally why you ask ?...
+Well its tons of fun !! :-)

 ## A Brief Walkthrough:-
 <p align="center">